shleen/aides-memoire/MANMAC.md

 ## Alternative sources
-For example- Solar, Nuclear, Geothermal, Wind, Ocean power etc.
+For example- Solar, Nuclear, Geothermal, Wind, Marine energy etc.

 # Types of Machines
 All machines in the world can be (very roughly) generalised into two types- simple & complex machines.